Virtual Reality Film Experience: Don’t Forget Me

 These visceral experiences started with the Abe and Ida Cooper Survivor Stories Experience and are now continuing with Don’t Forget Me.

-Winner of Best VR Storytelling at Cinequest Film and VR Festival, as well as an official selection in the Vancouver Film Festival, ARTS X SDGS Festival, FilmGate Interactive Festival, Kosice International Film Festival, and in FIVARS (Festival of International Virtual and Augmented Reality Stories), Don’t Forget Me combines storytelling and cutting-edge VR technology that allows audiences to journey from a happy childhood through the descent into the Holocaust with Survivor George Brent, whose father heartbreakingly tells him “don’t forget me” as they arrived at Auschwitz-Birkenau.
+Winner of Best VR Storytelling at Cinequest Film and VR Festival, as well as an official selection in the Vancouver Film Festival, ARTS X SDGS Festival, FilmGate Interactive Festival, Kosice International Film Festival, FIVARS (Festival of International Virtual and Augmented Reality Stories), and Philadelphia Independent Film Festival, Don’t Forget Me combines storytelling and cutting-edge VR technology that allows audiences to journey from a happy childhood through the descent into the Holocaust with Survivor George Brent, whose father heartbreakingly tells him “don’t forget me” as they arrived at Auschwitz-Birkenau.

 George’s family was placed into the ghetto on May 21, 1944, and deported to Auschwitz three days later.
 George was forced into slave labor at Mauthausen hauling stone blocks and later was transferred to Ebensee where he dug tunnels for the Nazis.
 As the Soviet army advanced, George was sent on a death march and then on a coal train back to Mauthausen.
 He eventually was liberated and came to the United States in 1947.